Course Time: 11:45 am – 4:00 pm (Eastern Time)

 A PDF of the course manual will be emailed to each attendee prior to the course.

-- HawkGrips is recognized by the Board of Certification, Inc. to offer continuing education for 6 category A CEUs for certified Athletic Trainers (ATCs).
-ATCs are responsible for claiming only those hours actually spent participating in the CE act.
+- HawkGrips (P8834) is approved by the Board of Certification, Inc. to provide continuing education for Athletic Trainers.
+This program is eligible for a maximum of 7.25 hours of Category A CEs.
+ATCs are responsible for claiming only those hours actually spent in educational programming.

-- HawkGrips does not have pre-approval for Occupational Therapists for this course.
+- This course is currently not pre-approved for CEUs for Occupational Therapists in any states.
+Some states do not require pre-approval.
+Licensees can check with their individual state boards on CEU eligibility requirements.
 Contact email@example.com with questions on whether or not your state needs pre-approval, if you can self-submit, or any other questions.

 *This course is accepted by many professional credentialing organizations and state professional regulatory boards.
 Rules and regulations change frequently without notification, and apply differently to live and online courses.
 Please check with your state board to confirm course approval of contact hours.
 Certificate of Attendance will be issued to all participants upon completion of the course and may be used for CEU verification of credits.
 CE credits vary by state.
 Please check with your state board/certifying agency to confirm conversion of contact hours to CE.